-In Section C, page 31, the applicant provides assumptions and methodology used to project its patient origin.
-The applicant's assumptions are reasonable and adequately supported based on the following:

-- The applicant projects patient origin for the proposed facility based on historical patient origin for its existing Wake County facilities. - The applicant projects patient origin based on its analysis of projected population growth in the proposed service area.
+In Section C, page 32, the applicant provides assumptions and methodology used to project its patient origin.
+The applicant's assumptions are reasonable and adequately supported because the applicant projects patient origin for the proposed facility based on historical patient origin for its existing Wake County facilities.